Kai2142/Data_Analytics_Portfolio/basketball_academy/README.md

 ## Key Metrics and KPIs
 Performance indicators relevant to the business will be highlighted.

-## Predictive Analysis
-Any predictive models or forecasting techniques used for future projections will be discussed.

 ## Recommendations
 Actionable insights and suggestions to enhance business performance will be provided.